syncfusion-content/uwp-docs/uwp/SfPivotGauge/Common/Localization.md

 N> The resource file name should be in the format “&lt;Culture Code&gt;.resx”.

-3. Copy and paste the translated locale to the resource file which is created in the previous step.
+3.Copy and paste the translated locale to the resource file which is created in the previous step.

 ## Culture specification